brennonshanks/professional_website/content/post/henderson_inverse_theorem/index.md

 have pair potentials, $u(|\mathbf{r_i} - \mathbf{r_j}|)$, that differ by at most a trivial constant.

 Proof: We first need to establish the Gibbs and Gibbs-Bogoliubov inequalities for a quantum system.
-The Gibbs inequality is an important result about the information entropy of a system.
+The Gibbs inequality is an important result about the information entropy of a system while the Gibbs-Bogoliubov inequality establish important relationships between the free energy and entropy in the canonical ensemble.

 ## The Gibbs Inequality